sharpbrick/powered-up/README.md

 - Bluetooth Adapter
   - [X] .NET Core 3.1 (on Windows 10 using WinRT)
-    - Library uses `Span<T>` therefore not supported in .NET Framework 1.0-4.8 and UWP Apps until arrival of .NET 5 (WinForms and WPF work in .NET Core 3.1)
+    - Library uses `Span<T>` / C# 8.0 and is therefore not supported in .NET Framework 1.0 - 4.8 and UWP Apps until arrival of .NET 5 (WinForms and WPF work in .NET Core 3.1)
     - Library uses WinRT for communication therefore only Windows 10
   - [ ] Xamarin (on iOS / Android using Xamarin.Essentials)
   - [ ] Blazor (on Browser using WebBluetooth)